Starmer’s attempt at welfare reform roils his party, capping a troubled first year in office

 After more than 120 Labour lawmakers said they would vote against the bill — more than enough to defeat it — the government offered concessions, including a guarantee that no one currently getting benefits will be affected by the change.

-But while some rebels backed down, others maintained their opposition, forcing the government to offer a further concession less than two hours before the Tuesday evening vote.
-Ministers pledged that changes to benefits would not be made until after a review, carried out with the help of disability groups.

-That came after a string of Labour lawmakers spoke against the bill in Parliament.
+But opposition continued, with a string of Labour lawmakers speaking against the bill in Parliament.
 One, Rachel Maskell, called the cuts “Dickensian.”

 “They are far from what this Labour Party is for: a party to protect the poor,” she said.

+Less than two hours before Tuesday's vote the government backed down further.
+It pledged that changes to benefits would not be made until after a review, carried out with the help of disability groups.

+“This is an absolute shambles," said Labour lawmaker Ian Lavery, branding the much-altered legislation "a hodgepodge of a bill that means nothing to nobody.”

-The welfare U-turn is the third time in a few weeks that the government has reversed course on a policy under pressure.
+The welfare U-turn is the third time in a few weeks that the government has changed course under pressure.
 In May, it dropped a plan to end winter home heating subsidies for millions of retirees.
-In June, Starmer announced a national inquiry into organized child sexual abuse, something he was pressured to do by opposition politicians — and Elon Musk.
+In June, Starmer announced a national inquiry into organized child sexual abuse after pressure from opposition politicians — and Elon Musk.

-Ford said the government had forgotten “the basic Lyndon Johnson principle of politics.
-First rule of politics: You need to know how to count.”

-The U-turns also make it harder for the government to find money to invest in public services without raising taxes.
-The government estimated that its welfare reforms would save 5 billion pounds ($7 billion) a year from a welfare bill that has soared since the COVID-19 pandemic.
-After the concessions, it’s unclear whether it will save any money at all.
+The U-turns also make it harder for the government to invest in public services without raising taxes.
+The government estimated that its welfare reforms would save 5 billion pounds ($7 billion) a year.
+Now it's unclear whether it will save any money at all.

+Tuesday's vote means lawmakers have approved the bill in principle.
+It faces more scrutiny, and potentially more opposition, before becoming law.

 Starmer acknowledges errors